Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Suspension Bridge.md

 **A suspension bridge made from rope and wood that children can walk across.** - Walk across our bridge, then find out what makes it stay up.

-Last initially checked on 2022-02-06 by Andrew Sellek (ads79@cam.ac.uk)) and doublechecked on 2022-02-09 by Conor Cafolla (ctc43@cam.ac.uk))
+Last initially checked on 2022-02-06 by Andrew Sellek (ads79@cam.ac.uk)) and double-checked on 2022-02-09 by Conor Cafolla (ctc43@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->